Alfred B. Greenwood

-Alfred Burton Greenwood (July 11, 1811 – October 4, 1889) was an American attorney and a politician; he was elected to the United States and Confederate congresses as a Democrat.
-In 1859 he was appointed under President James Buchanan as Commissioner of Indian Affairs, and resigned when Arkansas seceded from the Union in 1861.
+Alfred Burton Greenwood (July 11, 1811 – October 4, 1889) was an American attorney, judge, and a politician who served three terms in the U.S. House of Representatives from 1853 to 1859.
+When Arkansas seceded from the Union in the Civil War, he was elected to the Confederate Congress as a Democrat.
+In between, he served under President James Buchanan as Commissioner of Indian Affairs.

 Early life and education

 Alfred Burton Greenwood was born to Elizabeth (née Ingram) Hugh B. Greenwood in Franklin County, Georgia on July 11, 1811.
 He was educated in Lawrenceville, Georgia.
 He graduated from the University of Georgia in Athens, Georgia.
 He was admitted to the bar in 1832 and relocated to Decatur, Georgia He owned slaves.

 Career

+In 1837, he was appointed as a quartermaster as part of the Cherokee removal commonly known as the Trail of Tears.
+Greenwood’s detachment led a grouping of 1,000 native Americans from Georgia and Tennessee to Oklahoma.